Live Hedge Calculator

 What is a Betting Hedge Calculator?

 A hedge calculator tells you exactly how much to stake on a second bet so that you win money regardless of the outcome.
-Hedging turns a risky one-sided position into a guaranteed profit — or at minimum, minimises losses when a bet is going wrong.
+Hedging turns a risky one-sided position into a calculated profit — or at minimum, minimises losses when a bet is going wrong.

 When to Use It